Allied Health and Safety Education

 HO-266: Physical Assessment, Credits = 2

-Designed as a review for the practicing nurse or allied health professional, or as skills reinforcement to the student nurse.
+Designed as a review for the practicing nurse or allied health professional, or as skills reinforcement for the student nurse.
 Practical application of clinical physical assessment skills will be the major focus of this course.
 Content will begin with a technique for history-taking and then assess selected major body systems.
-Prerequisite: BIOL& 251 and BIOL& 252
+Prerequisite: BIOL& 251 and BIOL& 252 or instructor permission.

 HO-279: Medical Vocabulary, Credits = 2

 This course is an introduction to basic medical vocabulary.
 It provides the student a systematic approach to the language used in the health care system beginning with root words, prefixes and suffixes, and continuing on with the specific terms relating to normal and abnormal conditions of the body.
 This course is offered as needed, and may be scheduled in Fall, Winter, Spring, and Summer quarters.

 HO-297: Special Projects, Credits = 1 - 10